jpbaldon/Music-Release-Tracker/README.md

 3. Unfollow Artists by selecting their row in the table and clicking the Unfollow Highlighted Artists button.
 4. Search for recent releases from followed artists by navigating to the Albums to Check Out Tab, selecting a timeframe, and then clicking search.

+This project uses the Qt framework, © The Qt Company Ltd., licensed under the GNU GPL v3.
+See https://www.qt.io/licensing for details.

 ## Further Info
 iTunes limits the amount of get requests per ip address to about 20 per min.
 Consequently, this app has been written to slow down automatically if the number of artists being queried is too high to perform the get requests all at once.
 For this reason, this app also takes into account the number of artists in your last search, if that search was less than a minute ago.
 If a slowdown is necessary, this will be indicated in the GUI's text browser.